Near San Andrés in San Juan Opico, La Libertad, El Salvador — Central America (West Coast)

 Topics.
 This historical marker is listed in these topic lists: Anthropology & Archaeology • Man-Made Features.

 Location.
-13° 48.011′ N, 89° 23.372′ W. Marker is near San Andrés, La Libertad, in San Juan Opico.
+13° 47.997′ N, 89° 23.315′ W. Marker is near San Andrés, La Libertad, in San Juan Opico.
 Marker can be reached from Kilómetro 32 Carretera Panamericana.
-The marker is on the grounds of the San Andrés Arqueological Site, just northwest of Structure 7 on the way to Structure 1.
+The marker is on the grounds of the San Andrés Archaeological Site, to the southeast of the Acrópolis at the end of the walking tour leaving the site.
 Touch for map.
 Marker is in this post office area: San Andrés, La Libertad 01514, El Salvador.
 Touch for directions.

 Credits.
-This page was last revised on November 20, 2019.
-It was originally submitted on February 20, 2016, by J. Makali Bruton of Querétaro, Mexico.
-This page has been viewed 341 times since then and 12 times this year.
-Photos: 1, 2, 3. submitted on February 20, 2016, by J. Makali Bruton of Querétaro, Mexico.
-4. submitted on November 20, 2019, by J. Makali Bruton of Querétaro, Mexico.
+This page was last revised on July 28, 2019.
+It was originally submitted on February 21, 2016, by J. Makali Bruton of Querétaro, Mexico.
+This page has been viewed 367 times since then and 9 times this year.
+Photos: 1, 2, 3. submitted on February 21, 2016, by J. Makali Bruton of Querétaro, Mexico.